Data Driven Newsrooms -

 Data scientists or engineers

-A key element is a skills development framework based on different levels of expertise.
-Not every role needs to work with data to the same depth, but there is a need for champions and targeted learning formats.
-Regular knowledge-sharing initiatives such as ‘Tip of the Week’ or best-practice sharing promote collaborative learning and foster a data-driven culture.
+A key element is an empowerment concept based on different levels of competence.
+Not every role needs to work with data to the same depth, but there is a need for multipliers and targeted learning formats.
+Regular knowledge-sharing formats such as ‘Tip of the Week’ or best-practice sharing promote collaborative learning and foster a data-driven culture.

-Success comes when transparency, a forward-looking mindset and the ability to think outside the box are fostered as core competencies within the team.
+Success is achieved when transparency, a forward-looking mindset and the ability to think outside the box are fostered as core competencies within the team.

 How can data, business intelligence and AI specifically help to optimise content, customer journeys and channel strategies?

 Data and AI offer the opportunity to tailor communication measures more precisely to visitors or users.
 A comprehensive database allows all touchpoints to be systematically analysed and coordinated.
-This enables, for example, a better understanding of customer journeys, the personalisation of content and its optimisation across channels.
+This enables, for example, customer journeys to be better understood, content to be personalised and optimised across channels.

 AI can also help to recognise patterns, identify trends at an early stage or generate optimisation suggestions – for instance regarding publication times, formats or target audience segments.
-Business Intelligence supports the structured and continuous translation of these insights into decisions.
+Business Intelligence helps to translate these insights into decisions in a structured and continuous manner.

 What role does a central dashboard play in a data-driven newsroom – and how do you ensure that it is actually used and understood?